 - : if your diesel car consumes 5,0L / 100 km then it rejects 5,0 * 2,6 =

 13 kg of CO2 for 100 km is 130 g / km

-We use here real numbers, not the idealistic figures from the car catalogs that nobody ever actually reaches!
-It is false and untrue to claim that a Diesel vehicle pollutes more than a petrol vehicle, on the contrary the Diesel engine is advantageous for limiting CO2 emissions and the greenhouse effect because its efficiency is better.
-In addition, it should be noted that a Diesel vehicle has a longer lifespan which must be taken into account in calculating pollution!
-The longer you keep a vehicle, the less it will pollute due to its manufacturing energy.
+We use here real numbers, not the idealistic figures from car catalogs that no one ever actually achieves!
+It is false and untrue to claim that a Diesel vehicle pollutes more than a gasoline vehicle, on the contrary the diesel engine is advantageous for limiting CO2 emissions and the greenhouse effect because its efficiency is better.
+In addition, it should be noted that a Diesel vehicle has a longer lifespan which must be taken into account in the pollution calculation!
+The longer you keep a vehicle, the less it will pollute because of its manufacturing energy.

-Indeed; it is estimated thatit takes between 100 and 000 km to make profitable the purchase of a new vehicle to replace an old one still running!
-This is the calculation ofgray energy of making a car.
+Indeed; it is estimated thatit takes between 100 and 000 km to make the purchase of a new vehicle profitable to replace an old one that is still running!
+It is the calculation of thegray energy of making a car.

 Discharges of CO2 per kilogram of fuel burned

 The differences are much less obvious when we speak in kg of fuel, so we get: